Blue Effect

-Blue Effect was a Czech rock band, also operating under the names M. Efekt, Modrý efekt, or The Special Blue Effect, since their formation in 1968.
-The band's main and only permanent member, from its founding until his death in 2016, was guitarist Radim Hladík, formerly of The Matadors.
-Blue Effect changed their musical style several times, ranging from rhythm and blues, jazz fusion, to art rock.
+Blue Effect was a Czech rock band, also operating under the names M. Efekt, Modrý efekt, or the Special Blue Effect, since their formation in 1968.
+The band's main and only permanent member, from its founding until his death in 2016, was guitarist Radim Hladík, formerly of the Matadors.
+Blue Effect changed their musical style several times, ranging from blues rock, jazz fusion, to art rock.

 History

 Beginnings (1968–1970)

 Blue Effect was founded at the end of 1968 by bassist Jiří Kozel, singer Vladimír Mišík (The Matadors, Etc...), and drummer Vlado Čech, who were joined by guitarists Radim Hladík and Miloš Svoboda.
 Mišík suggested the name The Special Blue Effect, a reference to the "Blue booklet" (Modrá knížka), a certificate of exemption from compulsory military service, which most members of the band had obtained.
 The name was soon shortened to The Blue Effect.
 At the 2nd Czechoslovak Beat Festival, which took place in December 1968 at Palác Lucerna, the band was named Discovery of the Year.

 Their first release, 1969's "Slunečný hrob / I've Got My Mojo Working", met with great success and sold more than 50,000 copies.
 The EP The Blue Effect, which came out the same year, did equally well.
 At this point, Svoboda left the band and Hladík remained the only guitarist for a long time.

 With the advent of Normalization came the repression of rock music, and in 1970, Blue Effect released their first full-length album, Meditace.
 Many of the album's lyrics had to be rewritten as their original versions were censored.
 Part of the reason for this was the band's collaboration with musician and activist Jaroslav Hutka, who was on the government's watchlist for his activism.
 Zdeněk Rytíř took part in rewriting the lyrics for the record.
 The album was released internationally in 1971 under the name Kingdom of Life, with English lyrics sung by Lešek Semelka, who had joined on keyboards and later became the band's vocalist.

 In the middle of 1970, Vladimír Mišík was forced to leave the group.
 Hladík became the new bandleader and remained so until his death in 2016.
 Around this time, Blue Effect began to lean more towards instrumental jazz rock, for a number of reasons: the growing popularity of this genre, greater tolerance on the part of censors toward "music of oppressed American minorities", such as jazz, as well as the rigorous demands placed on rock bands to ensure "clean" lyrics.

 The same year, Blue Effect, together with the band Jazz Q, recorded the album Coniunctio, a blend of jazz and rock largely inspired by Ornette Coleman's album Free Jazz.